 According to recent research, 84% of surveyed customers say the experience a business provides is just as important as its programs and services.
 Schools that can deliver a noteworthy experience have a better chance of staying ahead of their competition.

 Here, improving your UX design essentially equates to improving the interactions visitors experience on your school’s website.
-This goes beyond captivating aesthetics and functionality, expanding to include web content and visuals as well as site architecture.
+Higher education website design evaluation plays a crucial role in this process, going beyond captivating aesthetics and functionality, expanding to include web content and visuals as well as site architecture.
 By applying UX best practices, your school can ensure an intuitive user experience that seamlessly guides prospects to where you want them to be.
 That’s because good UX design works to support your school’s business goals, giving you the chance to spotlight key points in a prospect’s enrolment journey.

 There’s much to cover when delving into web design basics for the education sector, but we’ve gathered the industry’s latest trends to help your school make the most of its website—using it as a successful digital marketing tool to retain prospects’ interest and keep them coming back for more.